 Walls and floors

-Walls should be finished - in good condition, cladded and or plastered - and not be subject to change between the templating and the installation of the worktop.
+Walls should be finished - in good condition, plastered and not be subject to change between the templating and the installation of the worktop.
 Sometimes, because of material intolerances, we do need to cut or chisel into walls during installation.
 Because of this, we recommend that tiling and decorating is left until after installation and you are completely happy with your kitchen and worktop.
 Floors need to be clear and level - for special designs such as Stealth islands, the floor needs to be as level as possible.

 After you have placed your order for a Timber worktop, it will be cut to size, and any curves and bevels applied in our factory.